mohammedhossam92/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1- chown for changing user owner
+1-su user  for changing user to specific user